-Located in the southern end of the province of Andalucía, Granada has long been one of the most popular tourist destinations in Spain, both for locals and foreigners alike.
-The last of the Muslim kingdoms to be conquered by the Christian armies, Granada has always been deeply steeped in an air of mystique and intrigue that dates back to the days when it was, officially, ruled by another country, another culture, another creed.
+Located in the south of Andalusia, Granada has long been one of the most popular tourist destinations in Spain, both for Spaniards and for foreigners.
+One of the last Muslim kingdoms to be conquered by Christian armies, Granada is deeply steeped in an air of mystique and intrigue dating back to times when it was ruled by another culture, another creed.

 The Highest Highs and the Bluest Blues

-While the sun shines on Granada for close to 3,000 hours every year, its proximity to the Baetic System, and in particular to the Sierra Nevada, the range's highest mountain, means that a skiing excursion to one of the many slopes on the Sierra is often possible as late in the year as April, when the thermometer usually reads somewhere between 15 and 20 degrees on a daily basis in the city.
-Few things can be as sublime as enjoying a sweet downward slide on the fresh snow under the burgeoning sun.
+While the sun shines on Granada for close to 3,000 hours every year, its proximity to the Sierra Nevada means that a skiing excursion is often possible as late in the year as April.
+Few things can be as sublime as enjoying a sweet downward slide on the fresh snow under the brilliant sun.

 Known worldwide for the extraordinary palaces of La Alhambra and Generalife, Granada is an endlessly fascinating city teeming with history and exquisite beauty.
-Not quite European, characterized by Moorish architecture and the gypsy "Albaicín" quarter, yet not quite Oriental, with its Renaissance cathedral and traditional Andalusian cuisine and tapas culture, Granada is one of the truly unique cities of the world.
-For this very reason, Enforex has conceived different courses that allow you to discover the magic housed inside these ancient walls while you learn Spanish in Granada.
+Thanks to its fascinating fusion of European and Moorish influences, Granada is one of the truly unique cities of the world.

 Want to learn more about Granada?
-Check out our handy Granada travel guide to discover all that Spain's "Moorish jewel" has to offer: what to do, things to see, when to go, interesting little facts and tid-bits and much more!
+Check out our handy Granada travel guide to discover all the city has to offer: what to do, things to see, when to go, interesting facts, and much more!